Effective Field Theory of St\"uckelberg Vector Bosons: Discussion

-A St\"uckelberg mass term in the Lagrangian is introduced independently of the couplings of $X$ to itself or other matter.
-In particular, the mass $m_X$ does not arise as $g_X v_X$ where $v_X$ is the vev of a Higgs field, and so the limit $m_X \to 0, g_X \to 0$ with the ratio $v_X = m_X/g_X$ held constant does not exist.
-Instead, from the low energy perspective, the case of a St\"uckelberg vector field is obtained by ungauging the theory (sending $g_X \to 0$), holding $m_X$ fixed, and thus taking $v_X \to \infty$.
-This demonstrates that a strict interpretation of a theory with a St\"uckelberg vector boson does not have anything to do with SSB.
-There is no Higgs mechanism, no Higgs boson, and so the presence of longitudinally enhanced scattering amplitudes that grow with energy, and consequently a UV cutoff scale of the EFT, is inevitable.
+A St\"uckelberg vector field can be obtained by ungauging a Higgsed theory while holding $m_X$ fixed, that is, by sending $g_X \to 0$ and thus taking $v_X \to \infty$.
+This is distinct from spontaneously-broken gauge theories: the limit $m_X \to 0, g_X \to 0$ with the ratio $v_X = m_X/g_X$ held constant does not exist, demonstrating that a strict interpretation of a theory with a St\"uckelberg vector boson does not have anything to do with SSB.
+There is no Higgs mechanism, no Higgs boson, and so the interactions that lead to longitudinally enhanced scattering amplitudes that grow with energy have arbitrary coefficients.
+Consequently, a UV cutoff scale of the EFT is inevitable.
 Reece \cite{Reece:2018zvv} has suggested that weak gravity conjecture arguments \cite{Arkani-Hamed:2006emk} prevent an arbitrarily small St\"uckelberg mass since the limit $m_X \ra 0$ lies at infinite distance in field space.
 It would be interesting to further investigate the constraints on other parameters of the effective theory of St\"uckelberg vector bosons using arguments based on embedding the theory into quantum gravity \cite{Harlow:2022gzl,Draper:2022pvk}.

 In the $SU(3)_c \times U(1)_{\rm em}$ effective theory below the electroweak scale, all fermion currents are vectorial with no (gauge or global) anomalies.
 Naively, there are no restrictions on coupling an arbitrarily light St\"uckelberg vector field to any linear combination of these currents.
 Of course, the weak interaction explicitly violates some global symmetries, such as baryon number, so the interactions of $X$ with SM fermion currents are not purely vectorial.
 Hence, $X$ will have scattering amplitudes that grow with powers of $\sqrt{s}/m_X$ \footnote{An alternative approach in which a vector field interacts only through higher-dimensional operators was discussed in \cite{Fox:2011qd}.}.
 One might think this growth is the same as four-fermion interactions that also scale with $s/m_W^2$, such that the cutoff scale of the theory \emph{is} the electroweak breaking scale.
 This is not true.
 Consider $f\bar{f} \ra X\gamma$ with $X$ coupling to baryon number.
 While there is $s/m_Z^2$ suppression in the amplitude from $Z$ exchange, there is also $\sqrt{s}/m_X$ enhancement from producing a longitudinally polarized $X$.
 By observing this energy growth in the cross section (at energies well below the electroweak scale), one could determine whether or not a vector boson has longitudinally enhanced couplings.